RadoBuransky/sheetgraph/README.md

 ### Style

-Most of the styling can be changed in the graph sheet with the exception of some node and link styles which can be set directly within node and link sheets.
+Most of the styling can be changed in the settings sheet with the exception of some node and link styles which can be set directly within node and link sheets.

 #### Node fill and text colors